Skip to main content

 go get go.wasmcloud.dev/component go.wasmcloud.dev/component/log/wasilog

-Create a /wit/ directory and a world.wit file:
+Create a wit/ directory and a file in that directory called world.wit:

 shell